devloop0/spectre-lang/README.md

 If you don't have access to a physical MIPS machine, I would recommend using QEMU to emulate MIPS.
 I've tested this on a QEMU 32-bit MIPS Malta emulated CPU that has floating point support.

 ## Config
-If you absolutely don't have access to a physical MIPS system, you'll access to the standard library, but there are still ways to use spectre.
+If you absolutely don't have access to a physical MIPS system, you'll lose access to the standard library, but there are still ways to use spectre.
 Inside the `config.hpp` file, you'll see some preprocessor macros that you can change to change the behavior of spectre itself.
 Please only touch the `SYSTEM` and `PROG_TERM` macros.
 Here are the options for the `SYSTEM` macro: